jpedro/jpedro.github.io/self-hosting.md

-You just need to symlink `/etc/letsencrypt/live/test.example.com` to `/etc/letsencrypt/live/example.com` and make sure when you create the Lets Encrypt cert, you add a wildcard domain to it.
+You just need to symlink `/etc/letsencrypt/live/test.example.com` to `/etc/letsencrypt/live/example.com` and make sure when you create the Lets Encrypt cert you add a wildcard domain to it.
 Something like:

 ```bash
 certbot certonly \